 - Recognition as an authority

-Here are those tools
+Here are those SEO copywriting tools:

 Would it surprise you that the Upworthy staff generates 25 headlines for each article topic they plan to publish?
 According to Adam Mordecai, 20 of them will be crap, and when they settle on five, they “test” them internally to choose those headlines that pique enough interest on viewers.